Pulzar FM: History

 Pulzar FM was founded by entrepreneurs Andrew Poulsen and Jason Akehurst in October 1999.

 It broadcast as a Low Power FM station on several frequencies in Christchurch but most notably 88.7FM from its foundation in 1999 until November 2007 when the station went into hiatus.
 During the latter years of broadcast the station broadcast shows by international acts such as Matt Darey, Agnelli & Nelson, and Solarstone.

 During 2008 the station founders won and purchased a full power FM frequency in Christchurch and the station resumed broadcast on 105.7FM on 18 April 2009.
+The conditions of the local commercial licence required local independent ownership and live programming.
 The relaunched station's format was more pop-oriented than in earlier years.

 At 5pm on Wednesday, 7 December 2011, Pulzar FM went off the air due to financial difficulties and the ongoing cost of running.
-This was mostly due to after effects of the Christchurch earthquakes of 2010 and 2011.
+This was mostly due to after effects of the Canterbury earthquakes of 2010 and 2011.

 Pulzar FM returned on 19 October 2012 with Jason Akehurst broadcasting for the first hour at mid-day.
 The first song to play was Monarch by Shapeshifter.
 The Sleepless4ChildCancer Marathon then began later that day, 75 hours with Snap Campbell and Georgina Stylianou.
-The official Record attempt kicked off (after an earlier false start) at 10pm on Friday on 105.7 Pulzar FM and ran through to 1am on Tuesday morning beating the previous record of 73 hours.
+The official record attempt kicked off (after an earlier false start) at 10pm on Friday and ran through to 1am on Tuesday morning beating the previous record of 73 hours.

 Pulzar FM then returned to a similar format to before the December 2011 shutdown, but with Andy Poulsen on the Morning Energy show and Snap Campbell on the drive home.

-In 2018, Pulzar FM moved in to the NZME (New Zealand Media & Entertainment) Building in Christchurch after a joint agreement was signed with the company to provide the station with equipment and a brand new studio.
-The station lives on as a live, local and independent radio station.
+In 2018, Pulzar FM moved in to the NZME Building in Christchurch after a joint agreement was signed with the company to provide the station with equipment and a brand new studio.

-In January 2020, Pulzar FM switched from 105.7FM to 93.3FM due to a lack of interest from advertisers.
-The station also broadcasts on 100.9FM since 28 September 2020.
+In January 2020, Pulzar FM switched from 105.7FM to 93.3FM.
+NZME held the licence for 93.3FM and acquired 105.7 in August 2020.
+The station moved to 100.9FM in September 2020 following the earlier closure of Voice of South Pole which was also subject to local commercial licence conditions.

+Since May 2022, Pulzar FM operated from within the MediaWorks Canterbury building.

+On the 27 April 2023 Pulzar staff announced it would close down on 12 May 2023.
+This coincided with the launch of MediaWorks' own dance music station George FM in Canterbury which is speculated to be one of the contributing factors of the closure.
+It was confirmed by Andrew Poulsen that the closure was because the current business model was unsustainable.

+The station ceased at 12:30 am on 13 May 2023 and shortly after, an announcement was made that “Pulzar is no longer broadcasting on this frequency.
+Thanks to the Pulzar team for years of their loyal service as Christchurch’s heartbeat.
+Next week, Anthemz makes its return to the Christchurch airwaves on 100.9.”
+The last song to play was One by Shapeshifter at 12:24 am.